-The 2007 Progress Report aims to present new monitoring data, look at any significant trends in the data and to log any major changes that could potentially affect air quality so that they may be considered more thoroughly during the next USA.
+The 2008 Progress Report aims to present new monitoring data, look at any significant trends in the data and to log any major changes that could potentially affect air quality so that they may be considered more thoroughly during the next USA due in 2009.

-The 2007 Progress Report confirms that the Sunderland has currently no areas of likely exceedance of the Air Quality Objectives.
-However, due to a number of proposed long-term, major developments the characteristics of the City and its transport corridors may change and Air Quality will remain an area for continued assessment and review.
+The 2008 Progress Report concludes that Sunderland currently has no areas that were likely to exceed the Air Quality Objectives.
+However, due to a number of proposed long-term, major developments the characteristics of the City and its transport corridors this may change and Air Quality will remain an area for continued assessment and review.